-Many scientific studies (see Randomized Controlled Trials and/or Pilot Studies) have validated the effectiveness of EFT and continue to shed light on the mechanisms that underlie the process.
-Additionally, the physical effects of tapping on the body and brain are being measured and documented, as are the psychological benefits (see Meta Analysis, Research Reviews, and Clinical Applications, etc.).
+Many scientific studies (see above) have validated the effectiveness of EFT and continue to shed light on the mechanisms that underlie the process.
+Additionally, the physical effects of tapping on the body and brain are being measured and documented, as are the psychological benefits.

 Although we have not made the technological innovation to regenerate new nerves extensively, there is something else that we all do every day, and very well.
 We learn.
 What happens when we learn is that new connections between neurons get denser and more robust.
 That can be so extensive we can overpower previous habits that are wired into the body and even sometimes circumvent dead areas of the brain to regain, at least to a certain degree, what has been lost.
 The first chapter in Norman Doidge’s ‘The Brain That Changes Itself’ is a poignant account of how one man – who happened to be a gifted medical student – refused to give up on his father,